MichaelTerletskyi/Codewars-Solutions/scala/8 kyu/Find the first non-consecutive number/README.md

 The numbers will also all be unique and in ascending order.
 The numbers could be positive or negative and the first non-consecutive could be either too!

-If you like this Kata, maybe try this one next: [link](https://www.codewars.com/kata/represent-array-of-numbers-as-ranges)
+If you like this SquareNSum, maybe try this one next: [link](https://www.codewars.com/kata/represent-array-of-numbers-as-ranges)

 ```yaml
 1 Can you write a solution that will return null2 for both [] and [ x ] though?